Changggg/ecopad_documentation/install/README.md

 3. \<docker_worker\> This is the host that will run docker containers.
 Required when you use docker containers to execute task code.
 4. \<docker_username\> The <docker_worker> host username that has key setup to execute docker containers.

+Note:- Please adjust user permissions to run commands as a non root user.

 #### Building the teco_spruce and teco_spruce_viz docker images